warrenwoodhouse/appleshortcuts/README.md

 # appleshortcuts
 Apple Shortcuts by Warren Woodhouse.
 For personal use only.
 For use with Apple iPhone 7 (and later models).
 More cool stuff at https://warrenwoodhouse.fandom.com/wiki/Themes

-Go to the section SHORTCUTS in this readme file to see the list of Apple Shortcuts.
+Jump to List of Apple Shortcuts: https://github.com/warrenwoodhouse/appleshortcuts/blob/main/README.md#shortcuts

 # LICENSE AGREEMENT
 You can find the license agreement at https://warrenwoodhouse.fandom.com/wiki/Terms#WL